‘Counting On’ Faked! The Duggars Have Reportedly Been Caught Staging Scenes And Hiring Actors

 According to Cafe Mom, in an interview with TLC, Josiah Duggar pretty much revealed the show is staged.
 When the interviewer asked him how filming the show has changed the way they live, the 20-year-old had a revealing answer.

-He said he enjoyed wedding preparation – which is a plus in a family of 19 kids – and being behind the scenes with all the craziness of the family working together.
+He said he enjoyed wedding preparation – which is a plus in a family of 19 kids – and being behind-the-scenes with all the craziness of the family working together.
 He then added that things are different because when they walk through a door, they sometimes have to do it again because it didn’t go right the first time.

 The show actually re-shoots walking through a door, so what else do they stage?